 Anyone reading the news or watching television is surely familiar with the current opioid crisis in the United States.
 Many people, including healthcare professionals and politicians, are calling for action to reduce opioid addiction.

-Given the number of people who report experiencing relief from medical marijuana and CBD oil, could hemp CBD oil help ease the struggles of opioid addiction?
+Given the number of people who report experiencing relief from medical marijuana and hemp oil, could hemp oil help ease the struggles of opioid addiction?

 According to the U.S. Department of Health and Human Services, in 2016 some 11.5 MILLION people misused prescription opioids.
 Over 42,000 people died from opioid overdoses, with prescription opioids being accountable for an estimated 40% of those deaths.
 It’s sobering stuff.